It's been nearly a year since her death, but Gabby Petito updates continue to surface.

 “The only effective way to correct these problems is to hold our institutions accountable for failures, including law enforcement,” said Stewart.

 On June 24, 2022, the attorney for the Laundrie family released eight pages of the 23-year-old's notebook that was found in the reserve near his deceased body.
 In it were frightening reveals, according to CNN (opens in new tab).

 "I don't know the extent of Gabby's ingerys (sic) only that she was in extreme pain.
 I ended her life, I thought it was merciful, that it is what she wanted, but I see now all the mistakes I made.
 I panicked.
 I was in shock.
 But from the moment I decided, took away her pain, I knew I couldn't go on without her," he wrote.

 Gabby Petito's parents filed a lawsuit against Brian Laundrie's parents.
 Though originally denied, a Florida circuit court judge ruled that the lawsuit can proceed, per CNN.

 Who is Gabby Petito?

 The Long Island native, who relocated to Florida to live with her boyfriend and his parents, described herself on social media as a carefree spirit who decided to explore what's out there via #vanlife.
-A fan of "art, yoga & veggies," Petito includes a link to her YouTube channel, Nomadic Statik, in her Instagram bio.
+A fan of "art, yoga & veggies," Petito has a link to her YouTube channel, Nomadic Statik, in her Instagram bio.

 Born on March 19, 1999, Gabby Petito was 22 years old.
-Her fiancé Brian Laundrie is 23.
+Her fiancé Brian Laundrie was 23.